Using Easysoft Oracle ODBC driver XA support with IBM WebSphere MQ

 xa_db_namedate.trc

-where db_name is the database name you specified in the open string field DB=db_name, and date is the date when the information is logged to the trace file.
+where db_name is the database name you specified in the open string field DB=db_name, and date is the date when the information was logged to the trace file.

-If you do not specify DB=db_name in the open string, then it automatically defaults to the name NULL.
+If you don't specify DB=db_name in the open string, it automatically defaults to the name NULL.

-Normally, the XA trace file is opened only if an error is detected.
-The xa_open string DbgFl provides a tracing facility to record additional detail about the XA library.
+Normally, the XA trace file is only opened if an error is detected.
+DbgFl provides a tracing facility to record additional detail about the XA library.
 By default, its value is zero.
 It can be set to any combination of the following values.
-Note that they are independent, so to get printout from two or more flags, each must be set.
+Note that they are independent, so to get printouts from two or more flags, each must be set.

 The trace file can be placed in one of the following locations: